HAZOP vs HAZID – when is one more useful than the other?

 Introduction to HAZOP and HAZID

-Two common PHA tools and hence systematic ways of identifying and analyzing potential hazards are the Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies.
+Two common ways of identifying and analysing potential risks are the Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies.
 Apart from the acronyms being quite similar, both analyses are often conducted through multidisciplinary workshops with participants from relevant disciplines.
-The HAZOP and HAZID methodologies also follow a similar structure.
+The HAZOP and HAZID methodologies also follow a similar structure and are both qualitative risk assessments.
+Therefore it is not uncommon that the two safety-related studies are mixed up.
 So how are the two studies different, and when is one more suitable than the other?